hernorusso/devify-magic/README.md

 students:houses => many-one.
 I'll only keep house reference (foreign key) on each student.
 Whenever I would need all the students belonging to a house, I'll query the students controller with a `house-name` filter

+### Data retriving strategy

+I chose the repository pattern to handle database queries.
+It's a bit verbose, but it scales better and create a better separation of concerns between the service layer and the model/entity layer.
+(An alternative for small project is Active Record Pattern)

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).